Please Enable JavaScript in your Browser to Visit this Site.

 By Rehne Burge

-Our skin is most receptive to these oils when it is warm and damp.
-You can also use a hydrosol to moisten the skin.
-So many great ones include Beautyberry, Rosemary, Neroli, Spearmint and more.
+Our skin is most receptive to these oils when it is warm.
+Prior to applying oils, you can moisten your skin with a hydrosol.
+Spray on and let dry, then apply your oils.
+So many great hydrosols can include Rose, Frankincense, Rose, Beautyberry, Rosemary, Neroli, Spearmint and more.

 Carrier oils do not moisten the skin themselves.
 When applied, they block the moisture in the skin, keeping the skin from drying out.
-If applying after a shower, our skin is receptive, allowing a faster absorption rate.
+If applied after a shower, our skin is warm and more receptive, allowing a faster absorption rate.
 Absorption rates vary, depending on which carrier you use.

 Many carriers have remarkable therapeutic properties externally and internally.
 Not only do they keep our skin safe when using essential oils, they also enhance the therapeutic effect of essential oils on the skin.